 On the road, Jake and “The Young Woman” wax poetic about literature, the musical Oklahoma, and perspective.
 Then, somewhere between the destination and her poignant rendition of a poem by Eva H.D., the thought mutated.
 Conceivably, “The Young Woman” has not just reached an impasse with Jake but lost her zest for life.
 The snow, of which there is supposed to be a “fair amount,” is heavy now.

-At the farm, the tone of the film has switched from didactic drama to hallucinatory horror.
+At the farm, the tone of the I’M THINKING OF ENDING THINGS has switched from didactic drama to hallucinatory horror.
 The once hospitable, albeit eerie family is both everywhere and nowhere, able to materialize and vanish throughout the animate house at will.
 Collette (HEREDITY (2018)) and Thewlis (ANOMALISA (2015)) oscillate between age and frailty, in a state of perpetuate deterioration and recovery, and Jake, initially volatile toward his kin, has become inexplicably kindhearted.

 Eventually able to break free from the nightmare, Jake and “The Young Woman” head back to the city.
 There’s been a change in the central character, or, rather, the persona uncloaked.
 Whether the visit was traumatic or entirely immaterial, the provisional couple decide, ironically, an analysis is not worth the breath.
 Instead, on the way home, Jake and “The Young Woman” sift through Guy Debord, “A Woman Under the Influence,” and David Foster Wallace, amongst other minutiae, and adjust to their new-found skin.